The Mind-Body Connection and its Impact on Physical Health

 We now know that just as mental anxiety can cause digestive ailments (such as ulcers), the process can also occur in reverse.
 For instance, digestive ailments like irritable bowel syndrome (IBS) or bacterial infections in the bowel can profoundly affect your mental state, causing irritability, mood swings, lack of concentration or even severe depression.
 Thus, new practices in integrated medicine are introducing both psychological and physical treatment for gastrointestinal illnesses and all their related ailments.

 Most people agree that certain feelings cause a physical sensation in the heart.
 We feel “heartsore” or “heartbroken” when we experience grief, while joy or excitement can cause our hearts to beat faster.
-The reason why the iconic heart shape is a universal symbol of love is because we feel those emotions in the heart area.
+The reason why the iconic heart shape is a universal symbol of love is that we feel those emotions in the heart area.

 In fact, the discovery of the link between emotion and the heart’s rhythms was first published in the American Journal of Cardiology in 1995.
 We now know that the heart secretes hormones that send biochemical messages to the brain and that the brain in turn can send messages back to the heart.
 Which means, firstly, that what we feel influences the physical activity of the heart– think of how a stressful experience will cause your heart to start pounding.
 Secondly, we can consciously apply the mind to send calming messages back to the heart – for instance, 5 minutes of steady breathing can slow the heart rate down and help you to reduce the feelings of stress.
 Scientists are concluding that there is a continuous loop of communication between the heart, the brain and emotions.